Fourier-Mukai and autoduality for compactified Jacobians. I: Appendix: Hitchin fibration vs compactified Jacobians of spectral curves

-{\bf Acknowledgments.} We are extremely grateful to E. Esteves for several useful conversations on fine compactified Jacobians and for generously answering several mathematical questions.
-We thank E. Sernesi for useful conversations on deformation theory of curves with locally planar singularities.
+If $\un a\in \A^{\rm ell}$, i.e. if the associated spectral curve $C_{\un a}$ is integral, then $\H^{-1}(\un a)$ is isomorphic to the compactified Jacobian of $C_{\un a}$ by Fact \ref{F:corr-spec} (no stability conditions are needed in this case to define the compactified Jacobian) and the expected autoequivalence of \eqref{E:fibdual} is constructed by Arinkin \cite{arin2}.

+If $\un a\in \A^{\rm reg}$, i.e. $C_{\un a}$ is reduced, then the stack $\H^{-1}(\un a)$ of rank-$1$ torsion-free sheaves on $C_{\un a}$ (see Fact \ref{F:corr-spec}\eqref{F:corr-spec1}) contains the fine compactified Jacobians of $C_{\un a}$ as open and proper subsets.
+Therefore Theorem E of the introduction (whose proof will appear in \cite{MRV2}) can be seen as a first step towards proving the autoequivalence \eqref{E:fibdual} for reduced spectral curves.

+{\bf Acknowledgments.} We are extremely grateful to C. L\'opez-Mart\'in, who shared with us some thoughts at an early stage of this project and provided a faithfulness criterion for integral transforms that was initially used in the proof of Theorem A. We thank T. Dedieu, F. Esposito, E. Esteves, L. Migliorini, V. Schende, E. Sernesi for several useful conversations.
+We are very grateful to the referee for her/his very careful reading of the paper and for the many suggestions and questions that helped in improving the presentation and the level of accuracy.
+In particular, the referee pointed out a gap in a previous proof of Theorem \ref{T:Pic-univ} and suggested a shorter proof of Theorem A, which avoids any faithfulness criterion.

 This project started while the first author was visiting the Mathematics Department of the University of Roma ``Tor Vergata'' funded by the ``Michele Cuozzo'' 2009 award.
 She wishes to express her gratitude to Michele Cuozzo's family and to the Department for this great opportunity.

-M. Melo was supported by the FCT project \textit{Espa\c cos de Moduli em Geometria Alg\'ebrica} (PTDC/MAT/ 111332/2009), by the FCT project \textit{Geometria Alg\'ebrica em Portugal} (PTDC/MAT/099275/2008) and by the Funda\c c\~ao Calouste Gulbenkian program ``Est\'imulo \`a investiga\c c\~ao 2010''.
-F. Viviani was supported by the FCT project \textit{Espa\c cos de Moduli em Geometria Alg\'ebrica} (PTDC/ MAT/111332/2009) and by CMUC - Centro de Matem\'atica da Universidade de Coimbra.
+M. Melo was partially supported by CMUC -- UID/MAT/00324/2013, funded by the Portuguese Government through FCT/MEC and co-funded by the European Regional Development Fund through PT2020 and by a Rita Levi Montalcini Grant from the Italian government.
+M. Melo and F. Viviani were partially supported by the FCT (Portugal) projects \textit{Geometria de espa\c cos de moduli de curvas e variedades abelianas} (EXPL/MAT-GEO/1168/2013) and \textit{Comunidade Portuguesa de Geometria Alg\'ebrica} (PTDC/MAT-GEO/0675/2012).
+A. Rapagnetta and F. Viviani were supported by the MIUR project \textit{Spazi di moduli e applicazioni} (FIRB 2012).